 Pupil Premium Allocation

 The Pupil Premium allocation is an additional £935 payment made to a school, that is attached to each of those pupils who receive free school meals under the Ever6 measure.
+Pupil Premium is reported on annually at the end of the academic year.

 Guidance states that Pupil Premium funding should be used for “raising the attainment of disadvantaged pupils and closing the gap with their peers.”
 The 2018/19 expected budget is £37,400.
 In the academic year 2017/18 (census data from April 2018), Woodlane had 42 out of 95 pupils - 44% (£39,270) receiving Pupil Premium funding.
 The previous year (2016/2017) our total allocation received was £58,220.
 In 2015/16, this was £57,035 which highlights a significant fall in numbers receiving PP.